rutgerhofste/docker_fastai/readme.md

 ![Step04](/images/step04.PNG)
 ![Step06](/images/step06.PNG)

+### Step 1.2
+Connect to your EC2 instance using this [Tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
+Remember to add "ubuntu" as your user.

 ## (Optional)

-start a TMUX server.  `tmux new -s tmuxsession01`
+start a TMUX server in your EC2 machine.  `tmux new -s tmuxsession01` Try to create a couple of panes and sessions.
+Read some docs on TMUX online.

 ## Step 2 Setup the Docker Container

-SSH into your instance and run the nvidia-docker container:
+Run the nvidia-docker container:

 `nvidia-docker run --name fastai -it -p 8888:8888 rutgerhofste/docker_fastai:ec2v02 bash`